K-Phoen/k-phoen.github.io/_drafts/swim.md

 <code>(2n - 1)</code> protocol periods apart.
 This bounds the worst case
 detection time of a node failure.

+## Summary

+ * *SWIM* is a membership protocol designed to answer the question « *Which are the alive nodes in a cluster?* » in a scalable way
+ * the protocol is divided in two components: failure detection and information dissemination
+ * the failure detector works by directly or indirectly probing nodes, at fixed intervals
+ * the suspicion sub-protocol improves the failure detector's accuracy by giving time to nodes for recovery
+ * information about the status of the cluster is disseminated using a infection-style method: events are included in the failure detection component and propagated as an infection or gossip would in real life, from peer to peer
+ * selected nodes to probe using a randomized round-robin makes the failure detection deterministic

 ## *SWIM* in Go: memberlist

  * https://github.com/hashicorp/memberlist